50-YEAR MEMBERS

 Raymond Paschke

-John Wild
+John (Jack) Wild

 John (Jack) Wild joined the Town Line Volunteer Fire Department in August of 1950.
-During this time, Jack held the positions of President and Director and was the Financial Secretary for over 10 years.
+During this time, Jack held the positions of president and director and was the financial secretary for over 10 years.
 Jack was awarded the Firefighter of the Year Award in 1969 for his exemplary service.

 Joseph Trzybinski

-In addition to being a TLFD member, Joe was a Pine Hill Concrete employee where he was a special heavy equipment operator.
-He retired from there in 1987.
-Joe was also a constituent of the few and the proud, The United States Marines and served in the pacific theater Hawaii Guam Occupation of Japan in 1944-45 in the rank of PFC.
-The Marines are known for ‘getting the job done” and Joe is the epitome of this analogy.
+Joe remembered all of those things fondly, but what he cherished most was the camaraderie with all the firefighters.
+He considered each and every member to be his family.
+In addition to being a firefighter, Joe was a special heavy equipment operator with Pine Hill Concrete where he retired from in 1987.
+Joe was also a constituent of the few and the proud, the United States Marines, and served in the pacific theater Hawaii Guam occupation in Japan of 1944-45 in the rank of PFC.
+The Marines are known for “getting the job done” and Joe was the epitome of this analogy.

-During his fifty year relationship with TLFD, Joe served as Chief in 1968 and was Fireman of the Year in 1987.
-He served on the both the joint board and was a Director on the Board of Directors during his 50 year milestone.
-He has also held the positions of pump operator, master mechanic, assistant mechanic, lieutenant, communications officer, assistant chief and the honorable position of chaplain.
-Joe was known for his quiet and observational demeanor and is valued for being the “Go to Guy”.
+During his more than fifty year relationship with the fire department, Joe served as chief in 1981, a joint board member and director on the board of directors as well as pump operator, master mechanic, assistant mechanic, communications officer, assistant chief, and the honorable position of chaplain.
+He was named Firefighter of the Year in 1987.
+Joe was known for his quiet and observational demeanor and was valued for being the “Go to Guy.”
 Joe was the true spirit of volunteerism, never needing to be in the forefront, but preferring to perform silently in the shadows.
-Joe personified the quotation “It is amazing what can be accomplished when nobody cares about who gets the credit”.
-Even though he is a man of few words Joe is treasured for his subtle ability to influence people to think outside the box.
+Joe personified the quotation “It’s amazing what can be accomplished when nobody cares about who gets the credit.”

-The Webers are to Town Line Fire Department, what smoke is to fire.
-Where there is one, there is the other.
-Norman E. Weber is from the founding families of the Town Line Fire Department.
-The Weber name is synonymous with TLFD and goes back to 1936 when Mike Weber, Norm’s father, served as chief for an unprecedented 26 years.
+Norman Weber was from the founding families of the Town Line Volunteer Fire Department.
+The Webers were to Town Line Fire Department, what smoke is to fire.
+Where there was one, there was the other.
+The Weber name is synonymous with TLFD and goes back to 1935 when Ervin “Mike” Weber, Norm’s father, served as chief for an unprecedented 26 years.
 It is rumored that Norm’s crib was the front seat of a fire truck.

 Robert L. Mueller